Sample Projects

 Revenue Management System

 Veronika managed the development and implementation of a Revenue Management System for the Ministry of Environment, Lands & Parks.
-This decentralized on-line application included redesigning existing business and accounting processes, calculating receivables, invoicing, payment processing, and general ledger interfaces.
+This decentralized on-line application included redesigning existing business and accounting processes, calculating receivables, invoicing, payment processing, and financial systems interfaces.